Monitor Azure Blob Storage

 For metrics that support dimensions, you can filter the metric with the desired dimension value.
 This example shows how to view Transactions at the account level on a specific operation by selecting values for the API Name dimension.

-You can access resource logs either as a blob in a storage account, as event data, or through Log Analytic queries.
+You can access resource logs either as a blob in a storage account, as event data, or through Log Analytics queries.
 For information about how to find those logs, see Azure resource logs.

 To get the list of SMB and REST operations that are logged, see Storage logged operations and status messages.